Amityville II: The Possession

-Amityville II: The Possession is a 1982 supernatural horror independent film directed by Damiano Damiani.
-The screenplay by Tommy Lee Wallace is based on the novel Murder in Amityville by the parapsychologist Hans Holzer.
-It is a loose prequel to The Amityville Horror (1979), set at 112 Ocean Avenue and featuring the fictional Montelli family, loosely based on the DeFeo family.
-The cast includes Burt Young in one of his rare darker roles, as he plays an abusive and sadistic father/husband.
+Amityville II: The Possession is a 1982 supernatural horror film directed by Damiano Damiani and starring James Olson, Burt Young, Rutanya Alda, Jack Magner, and Diane Franklin.
+It is an international co-production between Mexico and the United States.
+The screenplay by Tommy Lee Wallace and Dardano Sacchetti is based on the novel Murder in Amityville by the parapsychologist Hans Holzer.
+It is the second film in the Amityville Horror film series and a loose prequel to The Amityville Horror (1979), set at 112 Ocean Avenue and featuring the fictional Montelli family, loosely based on the DeFeo family.
+It follows the Montelli family's decline under apparent demonic forces present in their home.